run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --preemptible

 >  Mark an interactive job as preemptible.
 Preemptible jobs can be scheduled above guaranteed quota but may be reclaimed at any time.

+--prevent-privilege-escalation

+> Prevent the job’s container from gaining additional privileges after the job starts.
+Default is ``false``

 --pvc `[Storage_Class_Name]:Size:Container_Mount_Path:[ro]`